Hedgehog in the Fog: Legacy

-Hayao Miyazaki, acclaimed animator of Studio Ghibli stated that he drew his inspiration from many animators including Yuri Norstein.
+Hayao Miyazaki, acclaimed animator of Studio Ghibli, stated that he drew his inspiration from many animators including Yuri Norstein (a framed portrait of the owl from the film is included at the Ghibli Museum).

-Since January 2009, the main character (the Hedgehog) from the movie has a statue in the city center of the capital of Ukraine, Kyiv.
+Since January 2009, the main character (the Hedgehog) from the film has a statue in the city center of Kyiv, the capital of Ukraine.

 The film was spoofed in the third episode of the eighth season of the animated comedy series Family Guy, "Spies Reminiscent of Us", in 2009.

 The opening ceremonies for the 2014 Winter Olympics referenced this work, mentioning it in a list of signature Russian accomplishments and artists, including Fyodor Dostoevsky, Leo Tolstoy, and Sputnik.

 The series Kikoriki has an episode called Chiko in the Fog, reminiscent of Nornstein's cartoon in its composition and style.

-The 16th episode of Pokémon the Series: Sun & Moon – Ultra Legends called "Memories in the Mist!" inspired from this work.
+The 16th episode of Pokémon the Series: Sun & Moon – Ultra Legends, "Memories in the Mist!" is inspired by this work.

-The Cartoon Network Studios' series Summer Camp Island has an episode called "Pepper and the Fog" tributes to this work.
+The Cartoon Network Studios' series Summer Camp Island has an episode called "Pepper and the Fog", which is a tribute to the film.